Clarification of Biblical Teachings

 Personal Baptism Testimony of Reverend Jay.

-I was personally raised in a traditional church and was baptized as an infant.
-I never really understood the Gospel and stopped going to church in my late teens.
-I became a believer in Christ in my mid 20’s (1996) and afterwards learned about believer baptism.
-I was baptized as a believer then I was about 30.
+I was raised in a traditional church and baptized as an infant.
+I never really understood the Gospel and stopped attending church in my late teens.
+I became a believer in Christ in my mid 20s (1996) and afterward learned about believer baptism.
+I was baptized as a believer when I was about 30.
 Since that time, I have felt that there was not much merit for infant baptism.
-Although I think the bible supports very clearly the decisions I made regarding baptism, I was surprised to find some support for household baptism, which potentially could include infants.
-Baptism can be a sensitive topic and my goal is to handle it sensitively and yet follow his Word accurately.
+Although I think the bible very clearly supports the decisions I made regarding baptism, there are some household baptisms in the Bible, which some argue could include infants, but infants being baptized is never clearly indicated.
+Baptism can be a sensitive topic, and I aim to handle it sensitively and follow His Word accurately.
 I hope you check out the report and the Bible for yourself.

 Is baptism required for salvation?
-Although there is scripture that could be interpreted in this fashion there are multitudes of scriptures that refer to salvation coming to those who believe with no mention of baptism.
+Although some scriptures could be interpreted this way, many others refer to salvation coming to those who believe without mentioning baptism.

 What is the way baptism is most frequently demonstrated?
-In the Bible, baptism is repeatedly and frequently referenced as response and action that immediately follows someone’s decision to believe in Jesus.
-Today we do altar calls, when if water is available it would be more biblically accurate to baptize immediately.
+In the Bible, baptism is repeatedly and often referenced as a response and action that immediately follows someones decision to believe in Jesus.
+Today many churches do altar calls; however; if water is available, it would be more biblically accurate to baptize immediately.

 Are infants baptized in the bible?
-There are not any occasions in the Old and New testaments where infants are mentioned as being baptized.
-There is some mention in scripture of households being baptized which are referenced in this report.
-It could be theorized that infants or children took part in this baptism, but there is no mention of this taking place.
+There are no occasions in the Old and New Testaments where infants are mentioned as being baptized.
+There is some mention in scripture of households being baptized, referenced in this report.
+Some theorize that infants or children participated in this baptism, but the scriptures do not mention this.

 Is it a public declaration of faith?
 It can be, but the most important declaration is an act of obedience to Jesus.
-I have heard public declaration given as the reason people get baptized.
-I think it is just as special if you simply met with the person baptizing you in the presence of the almighty Father and out of obedience, reverence, and love for Him, got baptized to identify with Him and his death and resurrection for you.
-It was demonstrated this way in the bible (Philip and the Eunich, Paul and Annanias).
-Baptism, when I read scripture, is more about your relationship to Jesus and a personal commitment to Him.
-Now if you keep that focus of doing it for Jesus in mind, and it is done in the presence of family, friends, and others, that is awesome, and also biblical.
-It may be a great evangelism tool, and I am all for that, but keep in mind your own dedicated life to Jesus.
+I have heard general indications given as the reason people get baptized.
+I think it is just as special if you met with the person baptizing you in the presence of the almighty Father and, out of obedience, reverence, and love for Him, got baptized to identify with Him and his death and resurrection for you.
+It was demonstrated this way in the bible (Philip and the Eunuch, Paul and Ananias).
+When I read scripture, baptism is more about your relationship with Jesus and a personal commitment to Him.
+Now, if you keep that focus of doing it for Jesus in mind which is done in the presence of family, friends, and others, that is awesome and biblical.
+It may be an excellent evangelism tool, and I am all for that, but remember, first and foremost, your dedicated life to Jesus.

 Some References to Baptism in Scripture